An arrhythmia is an abnormal heart beat which is continuously irregular with no pattern to it at all.

-For more on regular pulse checks see here.
+For more on regular pulse checks, watch this video.

 There are several medicines and non-medical options available to help you manage atrial fibrillation.
 Treatment is depending on the type and how long you have had it; how troublesome your symptoms are; and whether there is an underlying cause.